alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 can be studied, and an analysis of the resiliance of the ecosystem can be performed.

-This package implements functionality to download and process data from Google Earth Engine (GEE), and to subsequently perform a resiliance analysis on the downloaded data.
+The `pyveg` package implements functionality to download and process data from Google Earth Engine (GEE), and to subsequently perform a resiliance analysis on the aquired data.
 The results can be used to search for typical early warning signals of an ecological collapse [@Dakos:2008].